-In this post I will go into detail about the steps I’m currently using to go from vertical acceleration data from the IMU to vertical displacement and the issues I’m having.
+This post will examine the steps currently being used to go from vertical acceleration data to vertical displacement and the issues involved.

 Step 1: Getting acceleration data